emrekds/facial-expression-detection/README.md

 ![](images/Figure_4.png)

-- If some faces can't detect try to reduce scale and neigbor parameters while creating class obeject.
+- If some faces can't detect try to reduce scale and neigbor parameters while creating class object.